Markus-ipse/playlistiq/README.md

+If you just want to scramble your playlists: https://Markus-ipse.github.io/spotify-playlist-scrambler

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>